UtpalKuma-r/Bluetooth-Controlled-RC-Car/README.md

 1. **Hardware:**
    - HC-05 Bluetooth module
    - H-bridge motor driver (e.g., L298N or L293D)
-   - Arduino (or any other compatible microcontroller)
+   - ESP8266 (or any other compatible microcontroller)
    - DC motors (2 or 4, depending on design)
    - Wheels
    - Chassis